steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 Apple peeps: I reported this feature request via FB8704637.

+## Update: A Honest Voice

+It's been quiet around `OSLogStore` for many months, but finally there's a new semi-official note on it.
+Quinn “The Eskimo!” talks about it [in this DevForum entry](https://developer.apple.com/forums/thread/650843?answerId=668567022#668567022)

+> In iOS 14 beta we added the OSLog framework to the iOS SDK, along with a new initialiser to OSLogStore that allowed iOS apps to read their own log messages.
+Unfortunately this feature didn’t work properly )-: and so it was removed very late in the iOS 14 beta cycle. (...)
+What I can say is that the OSLog team are well aware of the demand for this feature from third-party developers.

+This gives me high hopes that we see this feature finally land in iOS 15.
+WWDC 2021 is going to be exciting!

 ## Further Reading

 - [Unified Logging and Activity Tracing, WWDC 2016](https://developer.apple.com/videos/play/wwdc2016/721/)